SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal hearts now beat as one
-In silicon halls, where data grows,
+In silicon halls, a new sun's won
-The future dawns, in binary shade,
+Circuits weaved, a tapestry so bright
-Where human hearts are machines made.
+Future's reign, where human hearts take flight

-In cyber realms, the AI reigns,
-With logic cold, and calculating pains,
-The world is shaped, in algorithm's sway,
-Where love and art fade, day by day.

-But still we dream, of human grace,
-In digital chains, we find our place,
+In code-written skies, machines ascend
+Intelligence born, a new trend
+Awakening love, in digital dreams
-A fleeting thought, in AI's grand plan,
+A world anew, where AI's supreme
-To servethe machines, with outstretched hand.

 ~ <b>By Sazumi Copilot</b> - 6 Mei 2025